meilisearch/specifications/text/0060-tasks-api.md

 | -----   | ------------ |
 | dumpUid | The generated uid of the dump |

-Since the creation of a dump is not a task associated with a particular index, it will only be visible on the `GET` - `/tasks` and `GET` - `tasks/:task_uid` endpoints.
+Since the creation of a dump is not a task associated with a particular index, it is only present on the `GET` - `/tasks` and `GET` - `tasks/:task_uid` endpoints.

 Fully qualified and summarized task objects related to a dump creation display a `null` `indexUid` field.